PietroHfarm/swdevel-lab-hfarm/README.md

 - Docker
 - Visual Studio Code (Optional, for debugging)
+- install geopy, dotenv
+- insert the personal google key available following the steps in the provided link: https://developers.google.com/maps/documentation/javascript/get-api-key?hl=it

+## CSV needed

+- poste.csv: https://www.dati.gov.it/view-dataset/dataset?id=6331b260-941a-4420-bbc5-40837e2d38ec it contains the list of all the post offices in the city of Milan with the address, the latitude and longitude.
+- esercizi1.csv: https://www.dati.gov.it/view-dataset/dataset?id=948d5e06-9707-4eda-9439-05004498b559 it contains the list of bars and pubs in the city of Milan, with the address, the latitude and longitude, we deleted the Nan value manually.
+- farmacie.csv: https://www.dati.gov.it/view-dataset/dataset?id=cb5e4a55-2017-4668-968b-f9e9b3cbbcdf it contains the list of all the pharmacies in the city of Milan, with the address, the latitude and longitude.

+## How it works
+Accessing the Service: Upon entering the internal page, you'll be prompted to input your address or current location.
+Set Your Preferences: Specify your desired radius within which you want to search for services.
+Select Service Type: Choose the specific service you're looking for - pharmacies, bars/pubs, or post offices.
+Instant Results: With a click, FNS generates a comprehensive map pinpointing the nearest service points within your chosen radius.

 ## Usage

 1. Clone the repository and navigate in the directory: